Jane Lynch: Film work

 Lynch got her start in films in 1988, playing a small role in the film Vice Versa.
-In 1993, she had a secondary role as a doctor alongside Harrison Ford in The Fugitive.
+In 1993, she had a secondary role, as the doctor Kathy Wahlund, alongside Harrison Ford in The Fugitive.
 She also appeared, that same year, as a reporter in Fatal Instinct.

 During the 1990s, she made numerous television commercials, including one for Frosted Flakes for an adult audience, directed by Christopher Guest.
 A few years later, Guest would remember Lynch as he chose actors for his 2000 dog show mockumentary Best in Show.
 Lynch played Christy Cummings, a butch lesbian personal dog handler to trophy wife Sheri Ann Cabot (Jennifer Coolidge).
 From there, she became a staple actress in Guest's casts, appearing in the director's A Mighty Wind (2003) as porn actress-turned-folk singer Laurie Bohner and in For Your Consideration (2006) as an entertainment reporter.

 Audiences and critics took notice of Lynch for her turn in Judd Apatow's The 40-Year-Old Virgin.
-She told Fresh Air's Terry Gross that the role was originally intended for a man but also that, at the urging of Steve Carell's wife Nancy Walls, was offered to Lynch instead.
+She told Fresh Air's Terry Gross that the role was originally intended for a man but also that, at the urging of Steve Carell's wife Nancy Walls, it was offered to Lynch instead.
 From there, she took supporting roles in a series of films including Role Models, Talladega Nights: The Ballad of Ricky Bobby, Alvin and the Chipmunks, Walk Hard: The Dewey Cox Story, Space Chimps, The Rocker, The Hammer, Another Cinderella Story, Ice Age: Dawn of the Dinosaurs, Wreck-It Ralph and Spring Breakdown.

-In Adventures of Power, a comedy about air-drumming released in 2008, Lynch reunited with Michael McKean, her former co-star from For Your Consideration, in the role of Aunt Joanie and starring alongside Ari Gold, Adrian Grenier, Chiu Chi Ling and Shoshannah Stern.
-In a role similar to that of her contributions as Sue Sylvester on the Fox musical comedy-drama series Glee, Lynch's role as the encouraging Aunt Joanie to Power, a young musician who plays the air drums because he never had access to musical instruments, promotes the initiative to support music education.

 In Julie and Julia, she portrayed Dorothy McWilliams, Julia Child's sister.
 Entertainment Weekly dedicated an article on its website to the possibility of her performance receiving an Academy Award nomination.
 However, she was not nominated.

+She provided the voice of Bobbi St. Simone in The Venture Bros.: Radiant Is the Blood of the Baboon Heart 2023.